-Some famous attractions in Hoi An old town are
+Some famous attractions in Hoi An old town, are

-Phuc Kien Assembly Hall
+- Phuc Kien Assembly Hall

-Trieu Chau Assembly Hall
+- Trieu Chau Assembly Hall

-Japanese Covered Bridge
+- Japanese Covered Bridge

-Tan Ky Old House
+- Tan Ky Old House

-Tran Family Chapel
+- Tran Family Chapel

-Cycle around the town in the morning
+Cycle Hoi An in the morning

 I love mornings in Hoi An.